 Registered breeders, who breed ethically, invest their time, money, careful attention and love into thoughtful breeding of their dogs or cats.
 There is evident standard to adhere to.
 Genuine breeders do not sell their litters cheaply and rush to breed their female animals again to yield quick profits.
 All canine breeding in Italy is governed by ENCI (member of FCI) or another kennel club, all parent dogs must be registered by law, birth of all puppies must be recorded.
 Any violation of the laws is punishable by hefty fines and may land the offender in jail.

-Genuine breeders want to know where their puppies/kittens go, who is going to be the owner, where will their puppy/kitten live, why we are interested in their litters.
+Genuine breeders want to know where their puppies/kittens go, who is going to be the owner, where their puppy/kitten will live, why we are interested in their litters.
 It takes time to discuss, explain and build enough trust for the breeder to only consider selling to us.
 Let’s consider the best case scenario that our selected breeder agrees to sell us his/her puppy.
-Staying on budget side, let’s assume figure of Euro 1,500 as the price payable to the breeder for one of our chosen breed of puppies.
+Staying on budget side, let’s assume figure of Euro 2,000 as the price payable to the breeder for one of our chosen breed of puppies.
 Let’s also pretend the breeder is kind enough and understanding to agree to hold the puppy with minimum additional charges until puppy is 15 weeks of age (mandatory minimum age of entry into UAE from “low risk” rabies countries like Italy).
 So far this is very optimistic scenario, but let’s say we are lucky.

-Yes, we are likely to fly more than one puppy at the same time if breeder has siblings available for us to buy, and so some of our fees may be fractionally reduced for us being a business (calculate in the business license and other business expenses we pay regularly).
-Yes, you can opt for cheaper EU airline with marginal price reduction, IF you can find one in current times, or we may get a better rate for the travel box if we order them in bulk, but the costs of import permit and release permit in UAE, documents and vet charges, airline prices and lack of availability remain the same for everyone!
+Yes, we are likely to fly more than one puppy at the same time if breeder has siblings available for us to buy, and so some of our fees may be fractionally reduced for us being a business (calculate in the business license, commercial rents, staff and other business expenses we pay regularly).
+Yes, you can opt for cheaper EU airline with marginal price reduction, IF you can find one in current times to carry your puppy to UAE.
+Yes, we also may get a better rate for a travel box if we buy them in bulk or cheaper brands.
+But the costs of import permit and release permit in UAE, documents and vet charges, airline prices remain the same for everyone!

 So where can the cost be mainly and greatly reduced?
 Essentially the cost of the puppy/kitten.
-You can buy a puppy for less than Euro 100 from a puppy mill (obviously being in this line of business for over a decade I know the prices).
+You can buy a puppy for less than Euro 100 from a puppy mill (obviously being in this line of business for over a decade I know their prices).
 If you run the puppy farm yourself, breeding animals in cold dirty cages without medical care on budget food formula continuously mating the females, the costs of your puppy are reduced even further!
-Shipping puppies in bulk of 30+ in small travel boxes by disreputable/charter airline that does not follow IATA rules or with many stopovers can also lower the price…
+Shipping puppies in bulk of 30+ in small wooden boxes by disreputable/charter airline that does not follow IATA rules or with many stopovers can also lower the price…